 - 1. Manage the assets under its care, custody and/or control in accordance with the IPS objectives and guidelines set forth herein, and also expressed in separate written agreements when deviation is deemed prudent and desirable by the Treasurer and the Investment Advisory Committee.

 - 2. Exercise investment discretion within the IPS objectives and guidelines set forth herein.

-- Provide timely monthly reports of the holdings and transactions, and the total 3. return achieved.
+- 3. Provide timely monthly reports of the holdings and transactions, and the total return achieved.
 Provide timely quarterly reports that provide additional detail on the investment strategy and outlook, and performance attribution for the prior quarter.
 Quarterly reports from separate-account managers must state whether the portfolio is in compliance with the guidelines, and note the steps being taken to correct any failures to comply.
 Compliance requirements of particular interest include duration, quality ratings, and the use of derivatives.

 - 4. Promptly inform the Treasurer in writing regarding all significant and/or material matters and changes within the investment management firm pertaining to the investment of Pool assets, including, but not limited to:

-- Investment strategy a.
+- a.
+Investment strategy

-- Portfolio structure
+- b.
+Portfolio structure

-- Tactical approaches
+- c.
+Tactical approaches

 - d.
 Ownership

-- Organizational structure
+- e.
+Organizational structure

-- Financial condition f.
+- f.
+Financial condition

-- Professional staff g.
+- g.
+Professional staff

-- Recommendations for guideline changes h.
+- h.
+Recommendations for guideline changes

-- All material, legal, SEC, and other regulatory agency proceedings i. affecting the firm.
+- i.
+All material, legal, SEC, and other regulatory agency proceedings affecting the firm.

 - 5. Promptly vote all proxies and related actions in a manner consistent with the long-term interests and objectives of the Pool set forth herein.
 Each manager shall keep detailed records of said voting of proxies and related actions and will comply with all regulatory obligations related thereto.